Operating a self employed business is stressful especially if you have debt problems

 - Any debt excluded from the IVA will remain outstanding.

 - Your credit rating will be affected for 6 years and details of your arrangement are added to the insolvency register.

-The Business Debt Advisor is part of The Debt Advisor Ltd which is regulated by The Financial Conduct Authority.
+The Business Debt Advisor is regulated by The Financial Conduct Authority.
 This means we are able to offer advice and deliver both formal and informal solutions.
 IVA’s do need to be carefully considered and you must take independent advice.
-Your credit rating will be effected for up to 6 years after the IVA is approved.
+Your credit rating will be affected for up to 6 years after the IVA is approved.
 We hope that the information on this site including Frequently Asked Questions, will help inform you.

 We are proud of our 5* Trustpilot reviews